SPY-Lab/mu-js/README.md

 ```
 git clone https://github.com/SPY-Lab/mu-js
 ```
-Here you can find the JAR file `mujs.jar` and you can run the MuJS static analyzer as
+Here you can find the JAR file `mujs.jar` and you can run the μJS static analyzer as
 ```
 java -jar mujs.jar filename.js
 ```